afplabor2019/asd123/DentalWebsiteProject/Documents/Records/Record_11.04.md

 ## Record

-__Topic of discussion:__ Discuss the system plan and assigning task.
+__Topic of discussion:__ Discuss the documents of project with the customer

 __Locale:__ Eszterházy Károly University in Eger